Blendify/blender-manual/blender_docs/manual/modeling/meshes/selecting/basics.rst

 Clicking or dragging with the :kbd:`LMB`, causing elements to be inside the circle will cause those elements to be selected.

-You can enlarge or shrink the circle region using :kbd:`Numpad+` and :kbd:`Numpad-`, or the :kbd:`Wheel`.
+You can enlarge or shrink the circle region using :kbd:`NumpadPlus` and :kbd:`NumpadMinus`, or the :kbd:`Wheel`.